Setup

 Additionally, feel free to delete the SVG files in the public

-directory and to change (or delete) the favicon
+directory and to change the favicon.ico

 .